You are here

 The IAEA Director General set up a Task Force to provide Japan and the international community with an objective and science-based safety review.

-The Agency’s activities in response to this request will consist of a technical review and ongoing monitoring to assess whether the operation to discharge ALPS-treated water over the coming decades is consistent with IAEA Safety Standards.
-This review will be based on material submitted by Japan and on-site technical missions, and the IAEA will examine key safety elements of Japan’s plan, including:
+The Agency’s activities in response to this request consists of a technical review and ongoing monitoring to assess whether the operation to discharge ALPS-treated water over the coming decades is consistent with IAEA Safety Standards.
+This review is based on material submitted by Japan and on-site technical missions, and the IAEA is examining key safety elements of Japan’s plan, including:

 • The radiological characterization of ALPS-treated water to be discharged.